Dan Ryckert: Giant Bomb (2022–present)

 On the June 7th, 2022 video "TheRitual.mp4", Giant Bomb announced the return of Dan Ryckert as Creative Director.
 On a personal livestream on April 30, 2025, Ryckert confirmed he would no longer be appearing in Giant Bomb content due to disagreements with parent company Fandom.
 One week later, it was announced that Fandom had sold Giant Bomb to its staff, with Ryckert becoming a co-owner.

-Video game appearances
+Media appearances

-Ryckert's first non-player character video games appearance was in the 2011 video game release L.A.
+Ryckert appears as a non-player character in the 2011 video game release L.A.
 Noire, with LA Weekly detailing the motion capture techniques and equipment used to recreate his likeness in the game.
 This included the lack of a traditional motion capture process, the facial markers associated with facial motion capture.
 Another facial motion capture technique was used for Ryckert's appearance in 2014's Infamous Second Son, an "advanced 3D scanning process."
 Ryckert made his voice acting debut in 2017's 2064: Read Only Memories, playing a character called Broke.
+In 2026, Ryckert appeared as a contestant on the sixth season of the Fox game show The Floor.